-Your home may often require minor repair.
-To keep your home in a good condition, you must have to fix these minor problems.
+Your home may often require a minor repair.
+To keep your home in good condition, you must have to fix these minor problems.
 And obviously, you need some basic home tools to do the job perfectly and easily.
 You also don’t need to be a professional repairman to do this.
-If you have correct tools, then the job is very simple for you.
+If you have the correct tools, then the job is very simple for you.

 Below we have listed some must-have tools for homeowners.
-Read our article carefully and start building your toolbox with proper tools that we have listed.
+Read our article carefully and start building your toolbox with the proper tools that we have listed.

 Must-Have Tools For Home Owners

 The first thing you need is a toolbox.
 It’s not just a way of storing your home tools; it’s also a safety and time issue.
 When you have a toolbox, you can easily carry your tools in and around your house.
 It will help you to keep your tools at proper maintenance.
 You will be able to easily find the tools when you need.
-If you want to keep your kids from playing with this tools, then you should go for a locked toolbox.
+If you want to keep your kids from playing with these tools, then you should go for a locked toolbox.

 Toolbox comes in a variety of sizes, styles, and types.
 Pick a toolbox that will be best for keeping your tools properly.

-This one probably most essential tool in any toolbox.
+This one probably the most essential tool in any toolbox.
 Who doesn’t own a traditional hammer?
 I am also an owner of a hammer that I often use to repair.
 Actually, it’s a tool that you will need for hanging a frame to repair a garden fence.
 You will often need a hammer for pounding nails, pulling nails, crowbar action, tapping things into place etc.

 Buying a high-quality hammer with a curved claw for pulling nails is very important.
 They can range anywhere from $5 to over $200.
 An expensive hammer is lightweight and long.
 When looking for a hammer, choose one with a fiberglass handle and drop forged on the head.
 A hammer with fiberglass handle which has better cushion shock and drop forged on the head is stronger and it will last for a long time than a cast one.